Jurwen/TopoRoot_v2/README.md

 Please download the .exe file and put it at the same folder with the TopoRoot.exe

-The program takes one input file, tims incorrect vertex data within the input file, and outputs an annotation file used for GUI's visualization of whorls and soil planes.
+The program takes the smae input from TopoRoot.
+Change the TopoRoot.exe into TopoRoot_v2.exe, and the pipeline now will detect whorls and soil planes.

-The input file is in such format.
-Find *_skel_fixed.ply in the ouput file, and put it at the second place in the command line.

 # Experiment Data